Flavia gens: Later use

 During the later period of the Empire, the name Flavius frequently descended from one emperor to another, beginning with Constantius Chlorus, the father of Constantine the Great.
 The name became so ubiquitous that it was sometimes treated as a praenomen, to the extent of being regularly abbreviated Fl., and it is even described as a praenomen in some sources, although it was never truly used as a personal name, and from the time of Honorius it appears chiefly in letters.
 It once again became a regular part of the nomenclature of the eastern emperors from Justinian I through the reign of Constantine IV, and appearing as late as the reign of Leo VI in the tenth century.
+After the name fell into disuse among the Byzantine emperors, it was used as a title of legitimacy among the barbarian rulers of former Roman provinces, such as Visigothic Spain and the kings of the Ostrogothic Kingdom of Italy and the Kingdom of the Lombards.

-After the name fell into disuse among the Byzantine emperors, it was used as a title of legitimacy among the barbarian rulers of former Roman provinces, such as Spain, where the Visigoths and their Spanish successors used the title "Emperor of All Spain", and the kings of the Ostrogothic Kingdom of Italy and the Kingdom of the Lombards.
+From the fourth century AD onwards, the name is widespread among non-emperors as a mark of dignity.
+It is widespread in epigraphy from Germania.
+In Egypt, where the evidence is best, it was part of the full name of all Imperial officials, all provincial officials, the highest civic officials, and most soldiers.
+This usage appears shortly after Constantine gained control of the province in 324 AD.
+Between 287 and 326 AD, Egyptians had used Valerius (the nomen of Constantine's predecessors) in a similar way.
+People not entitled to "Flavius" bore the nomen Aurelius or no nomen.
+Initially, people sometimes used the name Flavius alongside another nomen that they were entitled to (e.g. Julius, Aelius), but these other nomina died out over the fifth century.
+In the fourth century, the name was not inherited by children or wives of the "Flavius", but from the fifth century higher-ranking holders sometimes passed the name to their descendants.
+After the Arab conquest of Egypt in 646, the use of "Flavius" was less consistent and after some time it died out.

 In modern use, Flavius is a personal name, and widely used in romance languages, including Italian and Spanish Flavio (fem.
 Flavia), French Flavien (fem.
 Flavie), Portuguese Flávio (fem.
 Flávia), and Romanian Flavius or Flaviu (fem.
 Flavia).